RAPTOR7762/FritzingCheckPart/README.md

 detected and corrected for) lines with spaces that are supposed to be there in the final document will get screwed up by the above and will need their tags added to the exemption regex in the code.

 The original file(s) are saved in a .bak file (i.e. filename.svg will be moved to filename.svg.bak with the script output in filename.svg).
 However if you run the script a second time without copying the .bak file somewhere safe the original file will be overwritten without further warning, so be careful.
 In case of script error you will likely want the original file ...

 There also may be any number of other bugs I haven't found yet.
 If you come across one please report it and I'll see if I can fix it.

-Known bugs:
+## Known bugs

-1) Makeing a square pad in pcb via a path with a hole in it usually (but apparantly not always) works in Fritzing.
+Makeing a square pad in pcb via a path with a hole in it usually (but apparantly not always) works in Fritzing.
 This script however will toss

     Error 74: File
     '/cygdrive/c/fritzing/fritzing.0.9.3b.64.pc/fritzing-parts/core/../svg/core/pcb/DRV8825_breakout_pcb.svg'
     At line 17

     Connector connector136 has no radius no hole will be generated

 Which isn't correct (but also isn't easy to fix).
 You can either ignore this error as invalid (as long as the gerber export works which it does in this case) or replace the pad with a standard circle with a radius and stroke width (which would be my choice in the matter!) which will remove this error.

-Potential error messages and what to do about them:
+## Potential error messages and what to do about them

 First the dreaded trace back:

     $ ./FritzingCheckPart.py Bean_revE.fzp
     Traceback (most recent call last):
       File "./FritzingCheckPart.py", line 51, in <module>
       rc, FileType, Path, File = tools.ProcessArgs (sys.argv, Errors)
     TypeError: 'int' object is not iterable

 if you get a message like this, then I have screwed up and offended the python gods and they have taken exception (this is basically a software error).
 The best bet is to provide the call above and if possible a copy of the file that caused it so I can try and fix it.

-now on to expected error messages:
+## Expected error messages:

 Most (but not all, as the first few below show) error messages are of the
 form:

     Error: File
     '/cygdrive/c/fritzing/fritzing.0.9.3b.64.pc/fritzing.0.9.3b.64.pc/fritzing-parts/core/blend_micro1.0.fzp'
     At line 444

 which gives you the file name followed by the line number (if known, sometimes it isn't) of where the error was detectd.

 Of note is the filename will be blend_micro1.0.fzp.bak if you are processing an individual part (which will normally be the case).
 The reason for this is the output file

     blend_micro1.0.fzp

 has been prettyprinted, and the line numbers won't match the input file (blend_micro1.0.fzp.bak) so you need to look for the error in the filename